Writing

 We use the formation phrases to teach correct letter formation for each grapheme.
 At Crags, our children learn to first write using print.

 Children are taught how to make all the correct letter shapes before learning how to join them fluently and develop a neat, cursive handwriting style.
+We use the letter join programme to teach handwriting.

 Spelling